 Debra was appointed as an additional Company Secretary in November 2021.
-Debra has over 16 years executive experience in the education and arts industries as well as the energy sector including over 11 years in company secretary roles.
-Debra started her career as a personal injuries and commercial litigation lawyer.
+Debra has over 17 years executive experience in the education and arts industries as well as the energy sector including over 12 years in company secretary roles.

 Principal activities